RHS Growing Guides

 Getting Started

 Jerusalem artichokes are easy to grow and need little maintenance.
-They are tall plants that produce a prolific crop of underground
+They are a type of

 As Jerusalem artichokes are relatively expensive to buy in the shops, but extremely easy to grow, they’re a useful and cost-effective crop.
-They can be dug up over a long period, after many other crops have finished, providing valuable winter harvests.
+The tubers can be lifted over a long period, after many other crops have finished, providing valuable winter harvests.

 Month by Month